-Based on the previous output, let’s consider that s3 is a symptom that the und-user indicates he has.
+Based on the previous output, let’s consider that s3 is a symptom that the end-user indicates they have.
 Thus, we assume that c1 is more likely to include the end-user disease.
 At that point, the algorithm calculates for each disease in c1 their Rd: Rd(d1)=2 and Rd(d2)=3.
-Thus, the sorted list D includes: (d1, d2).
-Then, the algorithm sorts the symptoms of c1 (excluding the evidence symptoms, in our case: s2, s3 and s5), by their Rc: Rcs1,c1=1 and Rcs4,c1=1.
-Thus, the sorted list S includes: (s1, s4).
-Finally, the algorithm returns the sorted list R that includes the following pairs: [(s4,d2) ,(s1,d1)].
+Thus, the sorted list D includes (d1, d2).
+Then, the algorithm sorts the symptoms of c1 (excluding the evidence symptoms, in our case s2, s3 and s5), by their Rc: Rcs1,c1=1 and Rcs4,c1=1.
+Thus, the sorted list S includes (s1, s4).
+Finally, the algorithm returns the sorted list R, which includes the following pairs: [(s4,d2) ,(s1,d1)].

-At that point R is presented to the domain expert for further consideration.
+At that point, R is presented to the domain expert for further consideration.

 Case Study Scenario